 The Operator Certification Committee shall be responsible for developing and implementing programs for training of operators of membrane treatment facilities.
 The goal of this training program shall be certification of operators qualified in the desalination processes.

-The Program Committee shall arrange for the general meetings as required of the Corporation, and the committee shall be responsible for the preparation of the programs.
-The Committee shall keep in mind the public interest in the objectives of the Corporation and the technical interests of the active members in the formulation of the programs.
+The Program/Technology Transfer Committee shall arrange for the Annual Conference and Technology Workshops for the Corporation.
+The committee shall be responsible for the preparation of the programs and technical sessions transfer designed to increase the knowledge of and interest in desalination, water reclamation and other fields of interest to the Corporation.
+The Committee shall keep in mind the public interest in the objectives of the Corporation and the technical interests of the active members and attendees in the formulation of the programs.
 The Committee will collaborate with local officials as well as the in the coordination of general and international meetings and in presentation of reviews’ of ongoing activities of the Corporation.

 The Publications/Newsletter Committee offers recommendations to the Board of Directors in the development and implementation of an association-wide publications program.
 The Publications Committee maintains a comprehensive and integrated view of SWMOA’s publications programs.
 Providing general oversight of the publications program on behalf of the Board of Directors, the committee makes recommendations on all programs related to the SWMOA Press, publishing and general communications at SWMOA.